danieleades/requiem/docs/src/getting-started/quick-start.md

 uuid: 4bfeb7d5-d168-44a7-b0f1-e292c1c89b9a
 created: 2025-07-22T12:19:56.950194157Z
 ---
+# USR-001 Plain Text Requirements

 The system shall support plain-text requirements that can be edited with any text editor.
 ```

+Notice the HRID (`USR-001`) appears as the first token in the first heading, followed by the title.
 Save the file.
 That's it!
 You've created your first requirement.

 ## Adding More Requirements